Kilimanjaro Climb Cost 2019 – What you need to know

-No matter what your luxury Kilimanjaro operator is promising, 4000 – 5000USD, sometimes up to 6000USD for a Kilimanjaro trek on a standard itinerary is too much!
+No matter what your luxury Kilimanjaro operator is promising, 4000 – 6000 USD for a Kilimanjaro trek on a standard itinerary is simply too much!

 One more thing: Most of these luxury tour operators are not based in Tanzania, which means that they’re not focused on Kilimanjaro.
 They offer it as part of an extensive list of tour offers.

 BLACK SHEEP OR LOW BUDGET TOUR OPERATORS?

 At the end of the day the good mountain guides, don’t work for questionable companies.
 They don’t wait for a call for a Kilimanjaro trek next month.
-They are on the mountain all year round and they climb with the company, that gives them the most benefits.
+They are on the mountain all year round and they climb with the company that gives them the most benefits.

 It is in any sense an intense experience.
 It’s out of the ordinary for you, so search for an expert.
 An incomplete packing list, an incomplete gate registration or camp booking is all it takes for your trip to be cancelled.
 Therefore: book your tour with a company that has experience and who knows what they are doing!